stasiaDiamond/module-4-codio/README.md

 ## Spot Something Wrong?

-Feel free to reach out if you spot something I did incorrectly.
+Feel free to reach out if you spot something I coded incorrectly.
 I love to learn and grow!